alternativas-a-expressjs-en-nodejs

 adonisjs

 AdonisJS is a complete MVC framework inspired by Laravel (from PHP).
-Some of its features are:

-• Complete project structure and automatic code generator.
+• Complete project structure and automatic code generator

-• Ease of use and rapid development.
+• Ease of use and rapid development

-• Support for integrated database and session management.
+• Built-in database support and session management

 // server.js